Skyline Cellular Elevator Emergency Phone Solution

 What to Know About Cellular Phone Lines for Your Emergency Devices

 While analog line elimination has been an ongoing conversation for some time, there has been much in the news in the last year of telecom giants supporting legislation that would eliminate a requirement for the telco to offer landline voice service.
-What does that mean for those in the building owner and manager space when the industry is already moving on its own to VoIP and cellular solutions?
+What does that mean for those in the building owner and manager space when the industry is already moving on its own to VoIP and cellular emergency call box solutions?
 For those not already future-proofing your communication systems, now is the time to do so.

 What’s your phone line replacement strategy?
 “Now, there is little the FCC can do to protect consumers when companies decide to retire their copper infrastructure.
 When this happens it means that people who rely on copper lines to monitor their health, protect their schools and homes, and participate in society are not protected from a downgrade in quality of service in these essential communications.” – Source